How to use credit card points for travel

 1. Sign-up bonuses.
 Most travel rewards cards offer a welcome bonus to new cardholders as an incentive to open an account.
 In order to earn a sign-up bonus, you’re typically required to spend a certain amount on the card within a certain period of time after opening the account.

 This one-time bounty can help you jump start a rewards stash and the bonus is often worth far more than the card’s annual fee.
-For example, the card_name charges a annual_fees annual fee, but new cardholders can earn 75,000 bonus miles once spending $4,000 on purchases within the first three months of opening an account.
-That’s a fairly substantial pile of miles, worth roughly $750 towards travel.
+For example, the card_name charges a annual_fees annual fee, but new cardholders can earn 75,000 miles once you spend $4,000 on purchases within three months from account opening, equal to $750 in travel!
 The annual fee is a small price to pay for this bounty.

 1. Everyday spending.
 This is where it can help to be strategic if you own more than one card.
 For example, when I’m at a restaurant, I’ll opt to pay with my card_name over my JetBlue card since the Sapphire Preferred earns three points per $1 on dining and the JetBlue card earns just two miles per $1.